-Parental education key determinant of who goes to college or university:--Throughout Canada, having no family history of college or university is the most significant obstacle to ostsecondary education (PSE).
+Parental education key determinant of who goes to college or university Throughout Canada, having no family history of college or university is the most significant obstacle to postsecondary education (PSE).
 Family income is much less of a barrier.
-In fact, according to two newstudies, a single year of parental education has a greater positive impact on the likelihood of a son or daughter attending PSE than does an extra $50,000 in parental income.
+In fact, according to two new studies, a single year of parental education has a greater positive impact on the likelihood of a son or daughter attending PSE than does an extra $50,000 in parental income.

 There is no “one size fits all” solution, say the authors, who suggest that more research should be done using the YITS data and other data sources.
 They also say that other research methods, such as qualitative approaches, are required.
 “The specific issues regarding the challenges of PSE access facing under-represented groups are important, and becoming better informed about them is the first step in addressing them in an effective and efficient manner.”

 The authors of these studies are Ross Finnie, Graduate School of Public and International Affairs and the Education Policy Research Initiative, University of Ottawa; Stephen Childs and Andrew Wismer, both from the Education Policy Research Initiative, University of Ottawa.

 From the source: Hear from study co-author Ross Finnie and Richard Wiggers, HEQCO research director, in a short video interview.

 1 Yonge Street, Suite 2402

 Toronto, Ontario M5E 1E5

 The Higher Education Quality Council of Ontario (HEQCO) is in compliance with the Accessibility for Ontarians with Disabilities Act, 2005